Justin-Insight/Greiber-Heating-Sheet-Metal/content/_index.md

   - image: Waunakee-Area-Chamber-of-Commerce.jpg
     alt: Waunakee Area Chamber of Commerce
 cards:
+  cards_row: false
+  cards_stacked: true
+  image: Dealer_Couple_Infinity_Control
+  card_item:
     - icon: financing
       heading: Affordable Financing
       body: For your convenience, we offer affordable financing and the ability to apply before your consultation.
     - icon: quality
       heading: Commitment to Quality
       body: No matter the size of your project, our technicians are dedicated to providing the same quality equipment and service.
     - icon: same-day-service
       heading: Same-Day Service
       body: For your convenience, we provide emergency 24-hour, same-day service, plus free in-home estimates.
 featured:
   - background: carrier-factory-authorized-dealer-background.jpg
     image: carrier-factory-authorized-dealer-logo.png